 - A bill is a proposal for legislation and it becomes an act or law when duly enacted.
 It could be classified as a private member bill or a public bill.
 A public bill is the one introduced by any minister and a private bill is the one which is otherwise.

 - The Rajya Sabha cannot reject or amend a money bill.
-It can only make the recommendations.
+It can only make recommendations.
 It must return the bill to the Lok Sabha within 14 days, either with or without recommendations.
-The decision of the speaker is final in deciding a bill is a money bill or not.
+The decision of the speaker is final in deciding whether a bill is a money bill or not.
 Also, every such bill is deemed to be a public bill.

 - The provision of joint sitting is applicable to ordinary bills or financial bills only and not to money bills or Constitutional amendment bills.
 In the case of a money bill, the Lok Sabha has overriding powers, while a Constitutional amendment bill must be passed by each House separately.

 - The term ‘budget’ has nowhere been used in the Constitution.
 It is the popular name for the ‘annual financial statement’ that has been dealt with in Article 112 of the Constitution.

 - The Railway Budget was separated from the General Budget in 1921 on the recommendations of the Acworth Committee.
 In the year 2017, the railway budget and the main financial budget were again merged and in 2017.